 - Recommendations for repairs or maintenance

-Seasonal Considerations for Your Roof Inspection Checklist
+How Should Your Roof Inspection Checklist Change by Season?

 - Check for winter damage (ice dam effects, broken shingles)